 link to larger image

 In the spring herring come into the bays and rivers and go up tidal creeks to spawn.
 The stripers are right behind them.
 The stripers are spawning too, but they love to eat herring.
 Herring are sometimes called "Striper Candy".
 The herring can be caught with nets in the tidal creeks as they bunch up near narrow spots or come upon a dam.
-Fisherman net the herring and store them in aerated containers.
-They then use them as live bait in the rivers where the stripers are spawning.
+Fisherman would net the herring and store them in aerated containers.
+They then used them as live bait in the rivers where the stripers are spawning.

 This is a very effective way to catch stripers.
 However, catching female stripers full of eggs before they spawn is not for me.
-In recent years herring have become scarce.
-A moratorium on catching river herring has been instituted in some New England states.
-Link to more about River Herring

 Peanut Bunker

-In the fall, juvenile bunker ( peanut bunker ) come out of the bays and estuaries and appear
+In the fall, juvenile bunker ( peanut bunker ) come out of the bays and estuaries and appear all along the coast.
+They are often found in tight bunches near the surface and sometimes in close to the beach.

 A good way to hook live bunker is through the back, just in front of the dorsal fin.